 - Social shares: the more social shares a piece of content gets, the more people it reaches (which in turn creates indirect backlinks).

 - Pitch to placement ratio: this relates to the number of actual placements you receive compared to the number of pitches sent out.
-If you send out hundreds of pitches but only receive a dozen placements, your outreach strategy needs fixing.
+If you send out hundreds of pitches but only receive a dozen placements, your outreach strategy needs a rethink.

-- Placement quality: further to the above, if the only placements you get are with low-quality prospects, your outreach needs augmenting.
+- Placement quality: if the only placements you get are with low-quality prospects, your outreach needs augmenting.

 - Keyword performance: the pages your content links to are associated with specific keywords.
 When you create these links, these pages should rank higher organically for these keywords.

 It’s vital that you assess the quality of your outreach campaign, and not just upon completion.
 Evaluate your campaign on a regular basis.
-This helps you identify any potential bottlenecks or flaws in your outreach strategy early on, so you can keep it perfect.
+This helps you identify any potential bottlenecks or flaws in your outreach strategy early on, so you can perfect it.

-Outreach and SEO are becoming ever more inextricable in 2019.
-The goalposts are moving, and brands and agencies will need to work hard to source valuable backlinks on authoritative sites.
+Outreach and SEO are becoming ever more inextricable.
+The goalposts are moving for SEO outreach, and brands and agencies will need to work hard to source valuable backlinks on authoritative sites.
 It’s not impossible — but it’s challenging.